Kassel: Bergpark Wilhelmshöhe

 The complex includes Wilhelmshöhe Palace (with the Antiquities Collection and Old Masters), the Hercules monument, and the Lions Castle.

 Wilhelmshöhe Palace above the city was built in 1786, by landgrave Wilhelm IX of Hesse-Kassel.
 The palace is now a museum and houses an important collection of Graeco-Roman antiques and a fine gallery of paintings comprising the second largest collection of Rembrandts in Germany.
 It is surrounded by the beautiful Bergpark Wilhelmshöhe with many appealing sights.
 The complex was named a UNESCO World Heritage Site in 2013.

 The Hercules monument is a huge octagonal stone structure carrying a giant replica of Hercules "Farnese" (now at Museo Archeologico Nazionale in Naples, Italy).
-From its base down to Wilhelmshöhe Palace runs a long set of artificial cascades which delight visitors during the summer months.
-Every Sunday and Wednesday afternoon at 14:30 (from May until October) the famous water features take place.
-They start at the Oktagon and during a one-hour walk through the park visitors can follow the water's way until they reach the lake of the Wilhelmshöhe Palace, where a fountain of about 50 m marks the end of the spectacle.
+From its base down to Wilhelmshöhe Palace runs a long set of artificial cascades.
+Every Sunday and Wednesday afternoon at 14:30 (from May until October), the famous water features take place, which start at the Oktagon, and during a one-hour walk through the park visitors can follow the water's way until they reach the lake of the Wilhelmshöhe Palace, where a fountain of about 50 m marks the end of the features.

 The Löwenburg ("Lions Castle") is a replica of a medieval castle, also built during the reign of Wilhelm IX.
-After the Franco-Prussian War of 1870-71 Napoléon III was imprisoned in Wilhelmshöhe.
-In 1918, Wilhelmshöhe became the seat of the German Army High Command (OHL): it was there that the military commanders Hindenburg and Ludendorff prepared the German capitulation.
+After the Franco-Prussian War of 1870–71, Napoléon III was imprisoned in Wilhelmshöhe.
+In 1918, Wilhelmshöhe became the seat of the German Army High Command (OHL); it was there that the military commanders Hindenburg and Ludendorff prepared the German capitulation.

 Staatspark Karlsaue (Karlsaue Park)

-Another large park and also part of the European Garden Heritage Network is the Karlsaue along the Fulda River.
-Established in the 16th century, it is famous for the Orangerie, a palace built in 1710 as a summer residence for the landgraves.
+The Karlsaue is a large park along the Fulda River that is part of the European Garden Heritage Network.
+Established in the 16th century, it is known for the Orangerie, a palace built in 1710 as a summer residence for the landgraves.
 Today, the Orangerie contains the Museum of Astronomy and Technology, with a scale model of the Solar System spanning the entire park and beyond.

 In addition, the Park Schönfeld contains a small, municipal botanical garden, the Botanischer Garten Kassel.

 Art museums

-Europe's first public museum, the Museum Fridericianum was founded in 1779.
-By the end of the 19th century the museum held one of the largest collections of watches and clocks in the world.
+Europe's first public museum, the Museum Fridericianum, was founded in 1779.
+By the end of the 19th century, the museum held one of the largest collections of watches and clocks in the world.

 Other art museums in Kassel include: